alinbasuljevic/YS-Splash-Bypass/README.md

 # YS-Splash-Bypass
-Script to bruteforce YeezySupply waiting room.
+Script to bruteforce ANY waiting room (Notifications only work for YeezySupply).
 Simple, yet very effective.

 How to Install: